-___ Korea (North Korea) - Democratic People's Republic of Korea - Choson, Chosun
+___ North Korea - (Democratic People's Republic of Korea)

-Destination Korea, a region in eastern Asia that occupies a peninsula (Korean: 조선반도; Chosŏn Pando) between the Sea of Japan (East Sea) in the east, Korea Bay in north-west and Yellow Sea in west, Korea Strait between South Korea and Japan in the south.
+Destination North Korea, a country in eastern Asia that occupies the northern part of the Korean peninsula which is located south of mainland China, between the Sea of Japan (East Sea) in the east, Korea Bay and Yellow Sea in west.

 Flag of North Korea

 North Korea is bordered by China in north, and it has a 18 km long border with Russia in north east.
-North and South Korea together occupy an area of 220,216 km², compared the Korean peninsula is somewhat smaller then the United Kingdom (242,900 km²) or about the size of the U.S. state of Utah.
+North Korea occupies an area of 120,538 km², compared it is about half the size of the United Kingdom (242,900 km²) or somewhat larger than half the size of the U.S. state of Utah (219,882 km²).

 Democratic People's Republic of Korea | Choson | 조선민주주의인민공화국